An Inspiring Story of Survival and Daring in WWII Berlin

 This is Cioma Schönhaus’s story.
 When Adolf Hitler came to power in Germany, Schönhaus was just 11 years old.

 In the early chapters, we see the slow and methodical writing on the wall that became the eventual ultimate evil: the Holocaust.
 Schönhaus and his parents survived social turmoil before Germany became the pinnacle of antisemitism.
 His parents had escaped revolutionary Russia.
-His parents moved to Palestine, but Schönhaus’s health problems as a young boy forced them to find another home.
+They moved to Palestine, but Schönhaus’s health problems as a young boy forced them to find another home.
 Tragically, their choice was Berlin.

 Later, Schönhaus tried to convince his parents to flee to no avail.
 This, as Magida indicates, is part and parcel of the story: believing the unbelievable.

-Schönhaus’s story is multi-layered with social and ethical consequences.
+Schönhaus’s story is multilayered with social and ethical consequences.
 It’s a roadmap of how to survive when people—most people—want you dead.
 On its face, that point is unbelievable.

 Indeed, Schönhaus’s parents didn’t believe it.
 Evil at this scale was so enormous as to seem absurd.
 Schönhaus, however, believed it.
 It’s a lesson to us, the readers, that evil declared through countless deeds—just as declared goodness—should be believed.
 To not believe, as this story makes abundantly clear, is to be trapped and eventually murdered, just as Schönhaus’s parents were.